ss-ar/IT-FixHub/Linux/Proxmox/User Creation and Permission Assignment in Proxmox.md

 You have now successfully created a new user, assigned that user to a group, and set group permissions in Proxmox.
 This structured approach will help you manage user permissions more effectively and enhance the security of your Proxmox environment.

 ---

-Feel free to adjust any details in the documentation according to your specific needs!
-If you have any more requests or questions, let me know!